bgiori/skylab-js-client/packages/browser/README.md

 ## Overview

-This is the web browser SDK for Skylab, Amplitude's experimentation and feature management platform.
+This is the Javascript client (web browser) SDK for Skylab, Amplitude's experimentation and feature management platform.

 ## Browser Compatibility